 Fishing is not only a fun way to introduce someone to the outdoors, but it is a vital source of money for keeping all of our states full of wildlife, open spaces and recreational opportunities in the outdoors.

-For these reasons, each state offers free fishing weekends for those unable to immediately pay for the necessary licenses and permits and those still wondering if fishing is for them.
-Note the list of weekends and dates at the end of this article for free fishing in your state.
+For these reasons, each state offers free fishing days or weekends for those unable to immediately pay for the necessary licenses and permits and those still wondering if fishing is for them.
+Check the list of weekends and dates at the end of this article for free fishing in your state.

 To many, especially children, the thought of fishing seems as daunting as moving from the old neighborhood and going to a new school.

 How do you begin?
 What’s with all these licenses, fees and rules?
 How do I know I am doing this right?